routeman1/PKI_Setup/README.md

 These scripts will set up a Primary and Secondary Domain Controller including a offline Root Certificate Authority (RCA) and a (Enterprise) Intermediate Certificate Authority (ICA).
 The Root will NOT be joined to the domain and the intermediate CA will be part of the domain.
 This is a full and working PKI implementation issuing certificates to the DC’s, workstations, users and other support services (ie: OCSP) as required.
 In addition, a certificate templates are created for Web services to be utilized when generating Web certs.

 Currently this has only been tested and verified to work with Windows Server 2022.
+Starting testing with Windows 2025 soon.

 ## Running the Scripts